 The Financial Aid VA School Certifying Official is familiar with all of the state and federal benefits programs and can help students select the right program, how apply and make sure students are getting the most out of their benefits program.

 UP has a proud history of accommodating persons with disabilities, and is committed to ensuring equal educational access and full participation in all of the university’s programs, services and events.
-Disability services are available through our Center for Academic Excellence- TRiO program located in Sullivan Hall.
+Disability services are available through our Center for Academic Excellence- TRiO program located in the Library.

-The Veteran Support Center is a dedicated space in Sullivan Hall Building, with a Veteran Success Coach and two veteran work-study students to help veterans with just about anything.
+The Veteran Support Center is a dedicated space in Sullivan Hall Building, with veteran work-study students to help veterans with just about anything.

 Veteran students attend a separate orientation session that helps them acclimate to campus and get to know all of the resources and programs that are available.